CSBoatman/TrollGenerator/README.md

 	-(neopronouns to be added soon)-

-#### In the console the generator will print all of the information of the generated troll using their generated pronouns!
+### In the console the generator will print all of the information of the generated troll using their generated pronouns!

+###### Generator was originally written in Javascript for use in browser but has since been migrated to Python for in console use.